 How is Tihar Festival Celebrated?

-Unlike the biggest festival Dashain which is normally celebrated in one’s hometown, Tihar the festival of lights, is celebrated where you are.
-By the time of Tihar, most people who went to their hometown during the Dashain are already back in the city.
+Unlike the biggest festival, Dashain which is normally celebrated in one’s hometown, Tihar, the festival of lights, is celebrated where you are.
+By the time of Tihar, most people who went to their hometown during the Dashain will already be back in the city.

 Animals such as crows, gods, and cows are revered and fed.
 People make colourful patterns of rangoli using materials such as coloured rice, coloured sand, and flower petals at the entrance to their homes and shops.
 On the last day, the sisters greet and bless the brothers.
 Children and youths in the society gather and play and dance along to the Deusi and Bhailo songs with immense joy.